Dobermensch/ExpressTest/README.md

 The main choices were obvious then.
 React for FrontEnd, Express for BackEnd.
 SocketIO as WS library provided great convenience.

-Architecture of repo is simple: Client Repo and Server Repo.
+Architecture of repo is simple: Client Repo within Server Repo.
+I tried to have distinct Client and Server repos but reverted to the current approach as it broke the project.

 **Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.**